aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 json.partial!("tweets/tweet", tweet: @tweet)
 ```

-Partials in JBuilder work the same way they do in ERB - the partial file name starts with
+Partials in Jbuilder work the same way they do in ERB - the partial file name starts with
 a `_` and you pass in a piece of information for the partial to render using a hash.
 Let's
 create that partial right now at `_tweet.json.jbuiler` and put the following code into it: